Mark Stone AM

-Executive Director - Public Policy and Corporate Affairs
+Executive Director - Policy, Trade and Public Affairs

-Dugald Murray is the Executive Director of Public Policy and Corporate Affairs, responsible for the Victorian Chamber’s policy development, advocacy activities, government and media engagement and stakeholder relations.
+Dugald Murray is the Executive Director of Policy, Trade and Public Affairs, responsible for the Victorian Chamber’s policy development, advocacy activities, government and media engagement and stakeholder relations.

 Prior to joining the Victorian Chamber, Dugald was a Director at Nous Group, where he was responsible for leading diverse teams to provide strategic, economic, policy, management and organisational change analysis and advice.
 Dugald has a strong background in policy, government, advocacy and consulting, having held senior positions with State and Federal Ministers, as Chief Economist at the Australian Conservation Foundation and senior public service roles with the Victorian, Australian and Canadian governments.

-Dugald holds a Bachelor of Economics from Monash University and is also a non-executive director of the Moreland Energy Foundation.
+Dugald holds a Bachelor of Economics from Monash University and is also a non-executive director of the Australian Energy Foundation and ICN Victoria.